gumeo/academic-kickstart/content/home/about.md

 # Biography

+I just **left academia**.
+I will update this bio when I start the new position.
+All opinions are my own

-I am currently employed as a postdoctoral researcher at *DTU Compute* in the **Image Analysis and Computer Graphics** group.
-I currently focus my research on Geometric Deep Learning ([gdl Journal Club](http://geo-dl.compute.dtu.dk)).
+I was employed as a postdoctoral researcher at *DTU Compute* in the **Image Analysis and Computer Graphics** group.
+I focused my research on Geometric Deep Learning ([gdl Journal Club](http://geo-dl.compute.dtu.dk)) and I did a short research stay at deCODE genetics, working on signal processing, image analysis and statistics.
 In my PhD I worked primarily on methods and applications in the domain of statistical learning.
 My PhD thesis is titled [*Sparse Classification - Methods and Applications*](http://orbit.dtu.dk/ws/files/146993098/phd471_Einarsson_G.pdf).

-The summer of 2018 I will be staying at deCODE genetics in Reykjavik Iceland.
-I am back at DTU in the fall.
-I am part of the organizing committee for the group's yearly [summer school](http://optimization-image-analysis.compute.dtu.dk) with DIKU.
-This year the focus is on optimization in relation to image analysis.
+Accompanying my thesis is the R-package [accSDA](https://github.com/gumeo/accSDA), also available on CRAN.